tamitakada/anagrams/README.md

 2. Run `./server`
 3. The game won't start until two players join, so run `./player` in two different terminals
 4. Input words that use the randomly generated letters (each letter can only be used once)
+5. When the timer ends, the game will be quit.
+If `fgets` is still running (i.e., you still see the `Input: ` line in the player program), press the enter key and the game will be finished
-5. When the game is finished, run `make clean` to delete the word history files so you can run a new game
+6. When the game is finished, run `make clean` to delete the word history files so you can run a new game

 ## Technical Design:
 - Files: Checking the word list, saving high scores